oat-sa/taohub-articles/forge/qti/qti-creator.md

         return ChoiceInteractionWidget;
     });

-Here we are creating the choice interaction creator widget by extending the base “qtiCreator/widgets/interactions/Widget” one.\
+Here we are creating the choice interaction creator widget by extending the base “qtiCreator/widgets/interactions/Widget” one.<br/>

 Upon instanciation, the initCreator() method will be called.
 Variables and default behaviours can be defined in the initCreator() method.
 Please note here that the parent Widget.initCreator() is also called and the registerStates(states) is absolutely mendatory.
-After instanciation, the state of the widget will initially be set to “sleep”.\
+After instanciation, the state of the widget will initially be set to “sleep”.<br/>

 The call sequence is thus this:

 `creatorRenderer.render() -> widget.build() -> widget.initCreator() -> widget.changeState('sleep')`